xiix0/scam/README.md

-You will be successful in love.
+This will be a memorable month -- no matter how hard you try to forget it.